It is hard to learn to trust ourselves sometimes.

 Three: Spend a little bit of time in silence every day in which you practice stillness and breathing.
 This helps you create space for wisdom, love, and compassion to be more present in your life.
 Feel free to think of nothing at all, or feel free to use a breathing mediation.

 For instance, when you exhale, you can think, “I exhale hate” (or some other negative emotion).
 When you inhale, say “I inhale Love” (or some other positive emotion).
 If you would like to read more about the power of breathing, you might like this post.
-(By the way, I think negative emotions play an important role in our life and that they are to be accepted alongside our positive ones.
+(By the way, negative emotions do play an important role in our life.
+We should accept them alongside our positive ones.
 However, sometimes our negative emotions bog us down and create a lot of pain in our life.
-This exercise is meant to help us in times like that.)
+Such an exercise can help us in times like that.)

 You can also use meditations like the one below.